mckennapsean/dissertation/content/6-worksheet.md

 also asked several students about the visual result and warning icons, and the consensus was that most students did not realize what these were for so their use may be superfluous.
-Providing weekly advisor feedback was crucial for improving students' confidence in design: ``because we got to meet with [an advisor] then we had time carved out [for] doing the worksheets'' (P5).
+Providing weekly advisor feedback was crucial for improving students' confidence in design: "because we got to meet with [an advisor] then we had time carved out [for] doing the worksheets" (P5).
 -->

 Nevertheless, the design worksheets were able to teach students how to design, guide them through actionable steps, and facilitated effective design discussions both within a group and with their mentor.
 As students highlighted:
 <!--
-``in having that methodically prescribed ... you break down the process into those clear steps, and I think that's useful.
-It is an intuitive flow'' (P2), -->
+"in having that methodically prescribed ... you break down the process into those clear steps, and I think that's useful.
+It is an intuitive flow" (P2), -->
-``you break down the process into those clear steps... an intuitive flow'' (P2),
+"you break down the process into those clear steps... an intuitive flow" (P2),
-and: ``this was really good guidance for us'' (P3), and:
+and: "this was really good guidance for us" (P3), and:
 <!--
-... well categorized for the beginner'' (P3), and:
+... well categorized for the beginner" (P3), and:
-``it was my first time doing something at this scale, and -->
+"it was my first time doing something at this scale, and -->
-``I didn't know where to start.
-It was nice to have steps along the way'' (P4), and the benefit of generating ideas: ``we considered more options than we would have'' (P1).
+"I didn't know where to start.
+It was nice to have steps along the way" (P4), and the benefit of generating ideas: "we considered more options than we would have" (P1).
 Despite the many improvements that can be made, we see the use of these worksheets as a success for teaching the visualization design process to students in their cumulative projects.